mwridgway/Straf/README.md

 You have two choices:
 - Place `nlohmann/json.hpp` somewhere in your compiler's include path (e.g., `third_party/nlohmann/json.hpp`).
 The CMake setup will discover it automatically.
-- Do nothing and rely on the project’s built-in minimal JSON parser (sufficient for the provided sample config).
+- Do nothing and rely on the project's built-in minimal JSON parser (sufficient for the provided sample config).
 You can add nlohmann-json later without code changes.

 Build commands: